simphotonics/simulated_annealing/README.md

 As such, the temperature is a parameter that controls the probability of up-hill moves.

 Many authors set k<sub>B</sub> = 1 and scale the temperature to control the solution acceptance probability.
-I find it more practical to define a temperature scale say T<sub>0</sub> = 100, T<sub>n</sub> = 1e-6, where n is the number of outer iterations and calculate the system dependent constant k<sub>B</sub> (see section [Algorithm Tuning](https://github.com/simphotonics/simulated_annealing#algorithm-tuning)).
+I find it more practical to use an independent temperature scale with the highest value T<sub>0</sub> and the lowest value T<sub>n</sub>, (where n is the number of outer SA iterations) and calculate the system dependent constant k<sub>B</sub> (see section [Algorithm Tuning](https://github.com/simphotonics/simulated_annealing#algorithm-tuning)).

 ## Usage